 Whereas the Church Order sets forth biblical principles, we are also in need of great wisdom.
 What churches are like-minded?
 With whom shall we celebrate spiritual unity in the Supper?
 Our Confession of Faith lists three marks of a true church (Art.
 29): the preaching of the gospel, the administration of the two sacraments, and the exercise of church discipline according to Scripture.
 In other words, we recognize a church as like-minded when, situating itself under Scripture, it agrees with us concerning Law (discipline) and Gospel (gospel-preaching and sacrament).
 We believe that the Law requires repentance and is binding for the life of Christian gratitude, though we ourselves never fulfill it in this life.
 We believe that the Gospel is summarized in the Ancient Creeds and that our justification is by faith alone in the imputed righteousness of Christ alone.
 Since the Reformation, this has been called “the article of the standing and falling of the Church,” which is simply the teaching of Galatians.
 We also discern Christ’s body and blood as truly present in the Supper, making it a means of grace.
 These basics concerning Law and Gospel set forth broad parameters for finding spiritual unity with Christians of other traditions and denominations.

 You are very welcome to discuss this practice with us, whether it’s by email or when you visit.
 If you are planning to attend WRC but wouldn’t be admitted to the Table, rest assured that you won’t be singled-out or made to feel unwelcome.
-Many of us are in a period of transition, as well.
 We are simply striving to be principled and faithful to the (sometimes difficult) teaching of Scripture, protecting both our church and its visitors.
 The Supper is a means of grace to be received by faith, but we also want to ensure that no one is disciplined or judged because of our own negligence or carelessness.